ALASdoo/alasdoo.uiskel/README.md

 Using CSS3 properties
 ---------------------
-Not all browsers support CSS3 yet, so we need to keep in mind when we are developing a new theme.
+Not all browsers support CSS3 yet, so we need to keep it in mind when we are developing a new theme.
 Create everything with CSS2 first, and only after enhance it with CSS3 goodness.
 This way browsers that do not support CSS3 will fall back to the CSS2, and still look pretty decent.